 Let’s say, for example, a business owner’s term life insurance policy had the accelerated death benefit rider attached.
 In this case it would not be appropriate to take a large portion of the payout now if it were collateral for a loan.

-In a viatical settlement, a portion, usually a state percentage, of the death benefit is paid immediately, but there is no residual amount.
+In a viatical settlement, a portion of the death benefit is paid immediately, but the policyholder will not have access to the residual amount.

 If you suffer from a terminal illness now or believe you may suffer from a terminal or chronic illness in the near future, the accelerated death benefit rider could be your saving grace.